Composable security of delegated quantum computation: Introduction

-To illustrate how insufficiently strong security notions can create a problem in a larger context, consider the task of computing a witness for a positive instance of an NP problem, and the (somewhat absurd) protocol in which the server simply picks a witness at random and sends it to the client.
-The protocol obviously does not leak any information about the input, since no information is sent from the client to the server.
+In fact, exactly these local properties have been proven to be insufficient to define secure communication.
+There exist protocols which are shown to both encrypt and authenticate messages by fulfilling local criteria equivalent to the ones used in DQC \--- the scheme is secure if the eavesdropper obtains no information about the message from the ciphertext and authentic if the receiver either gets the original message or an error flag.
+But if the eavesdropper learns whether the message was transmitted faithfully or not, she learns some information about this message~\cite{BN00,Kra01,MT10}.
+Since any secure communication protocol can be seen as delegated computation for the identity operation \--- Eve is required to apply the identity operation to the message, but may cheat and try to learn or modify it \--- there is a strict gap between security of DQC and previously used local criteria.\footnoteremember{fn:gap}{An alternative example of this gap is as follows.
+The task is to compute a witness for a positive instance of an $\NP$ problem, and we do so with the following protocol: the server simply picks a witness at random and sends it to the client.
+Although the protocol does not achieve completeness, it appears to be sound: the protocol obviously does not leak any information about the input, since no information is sent from the client to the server.
 The client can also verify that the solution received is correct, and never accepts a wrong answer.
-But if the server ever learns whether the witness was accepted, he learns something about the input problem \--- if there are only two choices for the input with distinct witnesses, he learns exactly which one was used.
-These intuitive security notions are insufficient, and we have to take great care what security definitions are used.
+But if the server ever learns whether the witness was accepted \--- e.g., it is composed with another protocol which makes this information public \--- he learns something about the input.
+If there are only two choices for the input with distinct witnesses, he learns exactly which one was used.}

-What is more, problems are known which have stand\-/alone solutions, but for which no protocol which is composable exists.
-Coin expansion, in which two mutually distrustful players want to generate $n$ random coin flips given $m < n$ perfect coin flips, is such an example~\cite{HMQU06}.
-Even though there exists a protocol which achieves this when run once, two parallel executions of the protocol allow a dishonest player to generate correlated coin flips.